legendu-net/blog/docs/drafts/2021/11/zellij-is-the-best-terminal-multiplexer/index.md

 1. You can create a token using `zellij web --create-token` and then start a web server for zellij using `zellij web` .

+1. By default,
+   `zellij web` uses the IPv4 address `127.0.0.1`.
+   Modern browsers (Chrome, Edge, ect) might resolves `localhost` as the IPv6 address `::1`.
+   If that's the case,
+   visiting `localhost:8082` will results in the error code `ERR_EMPTY_RESPONSE` .
+   It is suggested that you use `127.0.0.1` instead of `localhost` when visiting the web page or doing local port fowarding via SSH tunneling.

 1. Use `mkcert` to create certificate for hosting HTTPS if you need to share sessions beyong the local network.